drazmazen/Hodorizer/README.md

 Hodorizer
 =========
 Wcf service hosted in a windows service.
 It intercepts all keyboard input from user and outputs 'hodor' instead.
+There is also a WPF client used to call the service.

 About
 =====
-This little weekend project actually started because I wanted to pull a prank on my wife, so the code is quick and dirty without any refactoring, design patterns or best practices.
+This little weekend project actually started because I wanted to play a prank on my wife, so the code is quick and dirty without any refactoring, design patterns or best practices.
 It uses the [interception.dll](http://oblita.com/interception.html) c++ library to intercept keyboard input.
 See [here](https://gist.github.com/candera/1959219#file-interception-xy-cs) to see how to wrap the library with c#.
 Included folders are as follows:
  - CSharpHodor: the console app I made as a proof of concept